 Dusit Palace

 The primary residence of King Rama V was built between 1897 and 1901.
 This palace complex has an elaborate architecture and ornamentation very similar to the Grand Palace.
 This is one of the top Bangkok points of interest, especially among tourists and visitors.
-The main structure of the palace complex, the Vimanmek Mansion is constructed in traditional Thai style with the walls built of only wood.
+The main structure of the palace complex, the Vimanmek Mansion is constructed in a traditional Thai style with the walls built of only wood.
 In fact, it is home to the largest golden teakwood house in the entire world.
 The lush green palace grounds are beautifully laid which makes the visit even more intriguing.
 We recommend you to pick up an audio guide to get the best experience of this lavishing palace.
 The mornings are usually the best time to visit this grand palace.
 Do follow the dress code while you are entering all the palaces in Thailand.
 An entry ticket to the Grand Palace before marks a free entry to this palace, so do retain your Grand Palace ticket.

 Chinatown